suspect-devices/digithink/docs/buildnotes/ezra.md

 # Klein -- Transfer of mail from naomi to ezra

 Naomi was built on ubuntu close to a decade ago.
 It's a procmail / imap server with enough stuff to more or less survive as a self standing mail server in a very hostile world.
 Like freebsd its biggest problem is that it works and has suffered much neglect.
-It didnt survive do-release-upgrading from 22.04 to 24.04 and so it't time to migrate it to debian It's the last critical piece of my infrastructure still running a canonical based operating system.
+It didnt survive do-release-upgrading from 22.04 to 24.04 and so it's time to migrate it to debian It's the last critical piece of my infrastructure still running a canonical based operating system.

 I am following along with [this guide](https://www.wangzerui.com/2017/03/06/using-git-to-manage-system-configuration-files/) to transfer the existing mail server to git via a private bitbucket repository.